RisenCrypto/RisenCrypto.github.io/_posts/2021-3-14-FiniteFields.md

 A ring is always commutative under the first operation.
 A ring which is also commutative under it's 2nd operation is called a commutative ring.

-#### A field also has 2 operations.
+#### A field is also a set with 2 operations.
 A field is an Abelian group under the first operation (let's call it addition).
-Under the second (let's call it multiplication), a field has all the properaties which a Commutative rung has under it's 2nd operation.
+Under the second operation (let's call it multiplication), a field has all the properaties which a commutative ring has under it's 2nd operation.
 A field also has an identity element under multiplication where every non-zero element has a multiplicative inverse.

 Finite Fields are also called **Galois Fields**